Design of Experiments with Minitab Course Description

 Knowledge of DOE and the ability to effectively use DOE are basic requirements of modern engineering.
 This course equips the engineer to effectively plan, execute, analyze and interpret DOE’s.

-This course does not teach participant on just how to point and click.
+This course goes beyond teaching participants how to simply point and click.
 The basic concepts underlying each tool are discussed before the use of the software is demonstrated.

-Participants : Managers and Engineers from all engineering disciplines including Process, Research and Development, Quality, Maintenance and Reliability.
+This course is designed for Managers and Engineers from all engineering disciplines, including Process, Research & Development, Quality, Maintenance, and Reliability.

-- Ability to perform Product/Process Characterization experiments to understanding main effects and interactions of factors.
+Through training, participants will gain knowledge of Experimental Design Fundamentals and the ability to perform Product/Process Characterization experiments to understand main effects and interactions of factors.
+Participants will also learn to:

-- Ability to run experiments for Improved Product/Process Performance Relating to Cost, Quality, and Reliability
+- Run experiments for Improved Product/Process Performance Relating to Cost, Quality, and Reliability

 - Using Experimental Design as part of a Total Quality Solution